Z4rkal/Tree-Viewer/README.md

 You can use this string to copy your tree to the official site or other community tools.
 On the official site you simply need to put the string after `https://www.pathofexile.com/passive-skill-tree/` in the URL.

 Currently the web page automatically saves the current tree to your cookies before the page closes, and then checks to see if that cookie exists to load the stored tree when it the web page is opened again, but I plan on changing it to a manual save button soon.

-I should also note that the app performs really poorly zoomed out on some of the machines I've tested it on, but that's something I'm currently working on improving so it should hopefully be less of an issue soon.

 #
 ### Setup